Call for Participation: FABLEARN EUROPE

 - Design thinking, innovation or entrepreneurship in education.

-All submissions will be made here: https://easychair.org/conferences/?conf=fablearneurope2019 Please note the page limits in different submission categories!
+All submissions will be made here: https://easychair.org/conferences/?conf=fablearneurope2019 Please note the page limits in different submission categories and use the correct template for the submissions!

 Final selection will be made by the Program Committee based on the review reports.
 The program committee reserves the right to ask authors for specific changes as a precondition to publication.